bringbackourneighbours/bringbackourneighbours/docs/architecture.md

 #### Content

 Content is managed as MDX-collections within the project as checked in files with git.
+The content will be placed under `src/content`.
+See also [Project-Structure] (#project-structure)

 We will create "wrapper"-content-types for the main content (flyers and kits) and "fill" them with the reuseable content, that also needs to be translated.
-We therefore only need to tranrlate the "leafs".
-See https://github.com/bringbackourneighbours/bbon-poc-astro-content/blob/main/src/content/flyers/entscheidung.md?plain=1#L3 as an example.
+We therefore only need to translate the "leafs".
+See Proof of Concept: https://github.com/bringbackourneighbours/bbon-poc-astro-content/blob/main/src/content/flyers/entscheidung.md?plain=1#L3 as an example.

 #### Search